 When you have a flush, your skin gets hot and you can see the redness of the skin.
 This is the body’s attempt to get rid of heat, just like sweating.
 Except that if you were to measure your body’s core temperature at that point, you would find it is not even elevated – however much it may feel as if you are within a fiery furnace.

 This is just an experiment on rats so far, but we already know from other branches of science that our minds have a powerful effect on our bodies.
 Staying calm during a flush is not always easy, but it will make a difference as stress is a major trigger so taking a deep breath, and having a cold drink will help.

-As progesterone rebalances the hormones the symptoms come under control, but some women do find that they get fast relief from flushes by applying the cream during a flush or sweat to the inner wrist where the skin is thinner, and also to make the last application of the day immediately before going to bed as many have reported this has helped with sleep issues.
+As progesterone rebalances the hormones the symptoms come under control, but some women do find that they get fast relief by applying the cream during a flush or sweat to the inner wrist where the skin is thinner as it is more rapidly absorbed.
+It can also help to make the last application of the day immediately before going to bed as many have reported this has helped with sleep issues.